TheCedarPrince/thecedarprince.github.io/index.md

 - [Archive](/archive/) - every page on this website - mostly works in progress.

+- [Open Projects](/projects/) - open projects that I am happy to mentor or support.

 - [Resources](/resources/) - resources on interacting with me, this website, and more.

     - [Contact](/resources/#contact-me) - chat with me on collaborations, consulting, etc.